Tag Archives: Psychotechnology

 Every conversation is a potential spike in learning, typically even richer than most other times, though “alone times” can reap the most surprising revelations.

-Many of us live lives focused around day jobs in some sort of business or another, sometimes in the public or nonprofit sector or academia or science, but it is still “taking care of business” on a day to day basis.
-This affords us many conversations, sometimes specifically goal directed, and sometimes off duty.
+Many of us live lives focused around day jobs in some sort of business or another, sometimes in the public or nonprofit sector or academia or science, but it is still “taking care of business” on a day-to-day basis.
+This affords us many conversations, sometimes specifically goal-directed, and sometimes off-duty.

-In our interactions while taking care of business or at other times, often each person brings some hoped-for outcome.
+In our interactions, while taking care of business or at other times, often each person brings some hoped-for outcome.
 Say for example you attend a small group meeting or a one-on-one.
 The other person probably has one or more things they are trying to achieve and wants your help.
 You may be in the same position.
 It may not be obvious from the outset what the other person wants.
-You may not always be aware of your own expectations or desires, they may be hidden from you, you may not have done your homework.
+You may not always be aware of your own expectations or desires, they may be hidden from you, and you may not have done your homework.

 The networks in the brain we have discussed before include the salience network, which is responsible for prioritizing what to do next, what is most important in the present moment, and which has the key role of switching from the default network to the executive control network, which is an overarching theme of our body of work within what I call psychotechnology, the pragmatic optimization of mental/affective functions.